Global Need for Typography: An Interview with Indic Script Type Designer Erin McLaughlin

 TT: I’ve known you for a while, Erin, and the main thing I wanted to bring you in for Type Thursday to talk about is really your interest and your passion and love for multi-script typography and type design.
 How did you get started in multi-script typeface design?

 EM: When I was a senior in college studying graphic design, and I knew I wanted to do some kind of applied art that could make the world a better place in a way.
-But I really didn’t want to get into packaging and selling things to people that I didn’t believe in.
-I wanted to do something a little more altruistic, or having to do with education in some way.
+I really didn’t want to get into packaging and selling things to people that I didn’t believe in.

 I ended up taking a Hindi language course while I was working at my first graphic design job.
 Even though I was doing design work for non-profits, it still didn’t feel like I was doing enough.
-I thought maybe I needed to shake things up and go join the Peace Corps or do some sort of volunteering somewhere in the world, and the place I was most interested in was India.
+I thought maybe I needed do some sort of volunteering focusing on literacy, and the place I was most interested in was India.

 I hadn’t realized that for so many people in the world, their languages weren’t supported by web browsers, or system fonts didn’t exist.

-Learning to write Devanagari was the first thing we did in the class, and I caught on very quickly.
+Learning to write Devanagari scriptwas the first thing we did in the class, and I caught on very quickly.
 But I noticed that my teacher had a really hard time typing out our Hindi worksheets.
 The vowel signs and marks would show up in the wrong places and he’d have to fix it manually or draw on them.
 I would try to practice reading Hindi stories and news articles on the internet and found out that quite a lot of websites just weren’t functioning correctly.
 The text was completely unreadable.
 I hadn’t realized that for so many people in the world, their languages weren’t supported by web browsers, or system fonts didn’t exist.
 You couldn’t get any access to information online unless it was in English.
-And this was back in — what year? — I think about 2007 or so.
-It’s gotten a lot better, but that was a big issue back then.
+This was back in 2007.
+The situation has gotten a lot better, but that was a big issue back then.

-And that’s kind of what got me interested in learning about the Indic scripts themselves and learning about typography in other languages, other writing systems.
-Because I had never thought about that before.
-Not really.
+My teacher’s font problem got me interested in learning about the Indic scripts themselves and learning about typography in other writing systems.
 I always liked typography classes in school, but I never thought of it from that standpoint.
-That all the other people in the world need to use typography as well.
+That all of the people in the world not using the Latin alphabet need to use typography as well.

-That’s kind of when I started blogging.
-I started my blog called Hindi Rinny actually as a way for me to practice my Hindi language, which I actually never really continued.
-I still don’t speak Hindi.
-But it was a way for me to practice typing, and it eventually turned into a place where I posted images of type and lettering.
+That’s when I started blogging.
+I started my blog called Hindi Rinny as a way for me to practice typing in the Hindi language.
+It eventually turned into a place where I posted images of type and lettering.
 I would go to the public library or various websites and blogs to get images of Hindi writing in different contexts so I could try to learn the shapes of the letters better.

 So for me it was kind of a learning tool.
 Through my blog, I actually met Fiona Ross and John Hudson, and they would communicate with me through the blog… that’s how I found out about the University of Reading typeface design program.